Technigo/project-mongo-api/README.md

 ## The problem

-I don't quite my head around thi
+I don't quite have my head around this

 Tried to return a singel netflixtitle id => was overrinding my other code

 I managed to return (A list of directors) but was override by the ID funcation

-Asked my team for help (but could quite fine the right way to ask about this isssue)
+Asked my team for help (but could not find the right way to ask about this isssue)

 Need to improve the returning of objects